Higher education in India: Accreditation

-Graduation Statistics
+Graduation statistics

-This is a chart of India as per Census 2001.
+This chart is based on 2014-2015 data from the 2016 national statistics.

 Administration

 The institutional framework of higher education in India consists of Universities and Colleges.
 As reported in 2015, India has 760 universities and 38,498 colleges.
 There are three types of universities: Conventional Universities, Deemed Universities and Institutions of National Importance.
 While Conventional Universities are established through Act of Parliament or State Legislatures, Deemed Universities award degrees through the notification of the central government.
 Institutes of National Importance are those that have been awarded the status by Parliament.

 The education system of India falls broadly under the Ministry of Human Resource Development(MHRD).
 Amongst the branches of the MHRD, the Department of Higher Education is responsible for overseeing the growth of the higher education sector.
-The Department aims to improve quality of and access to higher education for all sections of the population.
-One of the key objectives of the Department is to increase the Gross Enrolment Ratio (GER) in higher education to 30% by 2020.
+The department aims to improve quality of and access to higher education for all sections of the population.
+One of the key objectives of the department is to increase the Gross Enrolment Ratio (GER) in higher education to 30% by 2020.
 Some of the other objectives of the department include: expansion of institutional base, greater inclusion of minorities, removal of regional disparities, infrastructural improvement and increased global participation.